Code-Institute-Submissions/vgopal02-UrbanStudio_AugResub/README.md

 # Code Testing and Validation

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator and W3C Jigsaw CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C Markup HTML Validator](https://validator.w3.org)